MaharsheeKaria/ASM-Lab-Behavior/README.md

 Prerequisites:
 cycler==0.10.0, functools32==3.2.3.post2, matplotlib==2.0.2, numpy==1.13.1, pandas==0.20.3, pyparsing==2.2.0, python-dateutil==2.6.1, pytz==2017.2, scipy==0.19.1, seaborn==0.8, six==1.10.0, subprocess32==3.2.7

 Running the tests: There are 6 scripts.
-You need to run the trait_anxiety.py script which will internally call upon the other 5 scripts. trait_anxiety.py will prompt you to define certain values/terms in order to extract the information.
+You need to run the trait_anxiety.py script which will internally call upon the other 5 scripts.
+You need to store the raw .xls files in a folder named "inputs" and within this folder you need to create two other folders: "output" (where your final results will get saved) and "raw" (where the processing of the files will be done). trait_anxiety.py will prompt you to define certain values/terms in order to extract the information.
 These are the prompts you should expect with example answers:

 Define folder name (within quotations): "ILR_DoubleMut"